 To interpret law is to give it life or to apply it to a given situation.
 The rules124 as to interpretation of statutes are different from normal rules of interpretation of say, a statement.125 The Constitution being the sovereign law of the land126 has different standards of interpretation in comparison with 'normal' statutes.
-It demands from the judicial officers a liberal, novel, broad and wide interpretation.127 The rules or methods of statutory interpretation are not regulated by
+It demands from the judicial officers a liberal, novel, broad and wide interpretation.127 The rules or methods of statutory interpretation are not regulated by Parliament; they have been developed by the judges.128 This is because, more often than not, the role or burden

-122 Nairobi City County Solid Waste Management Act.
-2015.
+122 Nairobi City County Solid Waste Management Act, 2015.